I was born in the Wild Wild West.

 group who could draw and shoot in less than half a second.

-The white people called me Sudden,
+The white people called me Sudden

-and the Indians called me Magic Hands.
+and the Indians called me magic hands.

-I became famous, and that became a curse.
+I became famous and that became a curse.

-People wanted to fight me and forced me to draw.
+People challenged me forcing me to draw.

 Although I didn’t seek trouble, trouble found me.